 According to the Michigan Department of Education ("MDE"), "the purpose of social studies instruction is to develop social understanding and civic efficacy.
 The Grade Level Content Expectations ("GLCE") balance disciplinary content and processes and skills that contribute to responsible citizenship and form a foundation for high school social studies coursework."
 The NHA social studies curriculum, which is aligned to the MAS, ensures students are not only prepared for high school and college, but also prepared for life as global citizens.
 Developing students' understanding in the disciplines of history, geography, civics and government, economics and public discourse ensures readiness for college and responsible citizen involvement.
-In addition to supporting learning in these areas, the social studies curriculum also incorporates the skills required by the MAS for Literacy in History/Social Studies in sixth through eleventh grades, which allow students to develop and utilize critical thinking skills by making connections, inferences and arguments around the content and learned skills.
+In addition to supporting learning in these areas, the social studies in sixth through eleventh grades, which allow students to develop and utilize critical thinking skills by making connections, inferences and arguments around the content and learned skills.
 This focus on content, skills and critical thinking produces students who are knowledgeable in social studies and prepared to participate in society as informed citizens.